cstroe/svndumpapi/README.md

 # SVN Dump API

-An API for editing SVN dump files.
+An API for reading, editing, and writing SVN dump files.

 ## Background